IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_logpush_jobs.html.markdown

 - `id` - (String) The ID of logpush job resource.
 It is a combination of <`job-id`>:<`crn`> attributes concatenated with ":".
 - `job_id` - (String) Unique identifier for the each LogpushJob.
-- `last_complete` - (String) Records the last time for which logs have been successfully pushed.
+- `last_complete` - (String) Records the last time for which the logs have been successfully pushed.
 - `last_error` - (String) Records the last time the job failed.
 - `error_message` - (String) The last failure.